truecharts/public/website/src/content/docs/news/2025-05-28-talos-docker.md.md

 ## TrueNAS Switches to Incus with Fangtooth Release — VM Support Now Experimental

 With the release of TrueNAS SCALE Fangtooth, iXsystems has officially switched its virtualization backend from KVM to Incus.
-This transition has introduced several limitations, and VM support is now labeled as experimental.
+This transition has introduced several limitations, and VM support is now also labeled as experimental.
+Leaving users without a stable VM-solution on TrueNAS.

 Users have reported performance issues with the new Incus-based VM system, and some previously supported configurations—such as running Talos OS with Qemu-Guest-Agents — are no longer functional.